 BitMEX Funding Fees

-Funding fees are timely and periodic payments made towards both short and long traders.
+Funding fees are timely and periodic payments are made towards both short and long traders.
 The ‘funding rate’ is the percentage that determines the amount to be paid/received.
 The fee is based on the difference between the spot price and the price of the perpetual contract.

 While many crypto exchange fees include a section for funding, BitMEX does not charge any fees on either paid or received funding.
-So, that’ another plus point in favor of BitMEX as a trading platform.
+So, that’s another plus point in favor of BitMEX as a trading platform.

 BitMEX Deposit and Withdrawal fees